GeoJSON to Protobuf Mapping for Spatial Webhooks

 protoc --python_out=. --pyi_out=. spatial.proto

 Ingestion must tolerate malformed payloads without crashing the event loop.
-Pydantic v2 provides fast, schema-driven validation that bridges the gap between raw JSON and structured Python objects.
-We define strict models that reject invalid coordinate arrays before they reach the serialization layer.
+Pydantic v2 bridges raw JSON and structured Python objects with fast, schema-driven validation, rejecting unsupported geometry types and empty coordinate arrays before they reach serialization.

 from pydantic import BaseModel, Field, field_validator